TSP Matching Explained: How to Supercharge Your Retirement Savings

 Start Early: The power of compound interest means that the earlier you start contributing to your TSP, the more you’ll save for retirement.
 Even small contributions can grow significantly over time.

 Consider Roth: Roth contributions will not lower your current year’s income.
-However, it may provide you with tax-free growth and distribution at retirement.
-Learn more about Roth contributions here.
+However, they may provide you with tax-free growth and distribution at retirement.
+Learn more in our guide on securing your financial future with a Roth 401(k).

 Increase Contributions Over Time: As your income grows or you receive pay raises, consider increasing your TSP contributions.
 Gradually increasing your contributions can help you reach your retirement savings goals faster.